 But, even when useful information about their task was presented in banners, the participants didn’t notice the banners.
 Even the location of the ads didn’t matter.

-This was the first study to contradict the web design guideline suggesting large and brightly colored banners for garnering attention of users.
+This was the first study to contradict the web design guideline suggesting large and brightly colored banners for garnering the attention of users.
 It even begged the question: would a text ad better serve a successful click-through rate?

 A major reason for this blindness in the above test was probably that the subjects were assigned specific tasks.